-More and more diabetics are starting to look into cannabis treatment, due to promising research findings which say that active compounds from cannabis have a potential in lowering blood sugar levels and inflammatory markers.
+Diabetes patients are starting to look into cannabis treatment due to promising research findings which say that active compounds from cannabis have potential in lowering blood sugar levels and inflammatory markers.

 According to the World Health Organization, the number of people diagnosed with diabetes has quadrupled in the last 30 years.
 Each of them falls into one of two categories of diabetes— Type 1 or Type 2.